 - On balance the overall impact on water quality due to the proposed development is assessed as positive with benefits outweighing costs 7 to -5.
 Impacts improving water quality on the downstream environments of state significance are the use of recycled water, improved water quality (site run-off) and improved water quality (boat operator education and facilities).
+Negative impacts on water quality are exposure of acid sulfate soils & nutrient load to waterways, dredging the river mouth, storm water run-off and site drainage and general water pollution; - Impacts that are expected to have a positive impact on bank erosion are improvement of fish habitat and decreased erosion and creation of wetlands

+(environmental protection and maintenance of downstream riparian zones).
+Negative impacts on bank erosion will be from increased river traffic.
+While it is noted that bank erosion has not been assessed independently, on balance, the rating for environmental benefits that are expected to have an impact on bank erosion outweigh the environmental costs that are expected to have an impact on bank erosion 5 to -1; and

-Negative impacts on water quality are exposure of acid sulfate soils & nutrient load to waterways, dredging the river mouth, storm water run-off and site drainage and general water pollution; - On balance the overall impact on bank erosion is assessed as being substantively as positive with the benefits outweighing the costs 5 to -1.
-Improving bank erosion impacts are improvement of fish habitat and decreased erosion and creation of wetlands (environmental protection and maintenance of downstream riparian zones).
-Negative impacts on bank erosion will be from increased river traffic; and - All of the costs and benefits in both the 'total project scope' and 'medium scope' assessment relate to impacts on downstream wetland health (wetlands of state significance).
-On balance the impact on wetland health is positive with benefits outweighing costs 19 to -8 in the 'total project scope' assessment and 15 to -8 in the 'medium scope' assessment.
+• All of the costs and benefits in both the 'total project scope' and 'medium scope' assessment relate to impacts on downstream wetland health (wetlands of state significance).
+On balance the impact on wetland health is positive with benefits outweighing costs 18 to -8 in the 'total project scope' assessment and 15 to -8 in the 'medium scope' assessment.